I Am a Fugitive from a Chain Gang (1932)

-The movie received three Academy Award nominations without winning any: Best Picture, Best Actor for Paul Muni, and Best Sound, Recording for Nathan Levinson (sound director).
-In 1991, it was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
+The movie received three Academy Award nominations without winning any: Best Picture, Best Actor for Paul Muni and Best Sound, Recording for Sound Director, Nathan Levinson.
+In 1991, it was selected for preservation in the United States National Film Registry by the Library of Congress.
+The movie's screenplay is based on an autobiographical collection of writings by Robert E. Burns, who himself escaped from a chain gang and became a successful magazine editor.

 Search Amazon for 'I Am a Fugitive from a Chain Gang'

-The movie is arguably the finest of the series of hard-hitting social-protest dramas Warner Brothers specialized in during the 1930's and the reputation of socially conscious director Mervyn LeRoy, who also directed 'Little Caesar' and the lynching movie 'They Won't Forget', is identified perhaps more with this film than with any other.
+The movie is arguably the finest of the series of hard-hitting social-protest dramas in which Warner Brothers specialized during the 1930's and the reputation of socially conscious director Mervyn LeRoy, who also directed 'Little Caesar' and the lynching movie 'They Won't Forget', is identified perhaps more with this film than with any other.
 He certainly does not hold back in his very personal expression of social outrage.
 The film is devoid of the melodrama seen in many films of this era, and instead tells its story in very realistic terms.
-Rock splitting, sadistic guards, escapes including the seminal pursuit by baying bloodhounds through a swamp), solitary confinement - the vocabulary of the behind-bars genre was laid down here.
+Rock splitting, sadistic guards, escapes, (including the seminal pursuit by baying bloodhounds through a swamp), solitary confinement - the vocabulary of the Hollywood prison genre was laid down here.

 The movie is worth seeing just to appreciate how often it has been referenced or copied by other films such as 'Blackmail' in 1939 with Edward G. Robinson, 'The Defiant Ones' in 1958 with Tony Curtis and Sidney Poitier, and most recently in the Coens' 'O Brother, Where Art Thou?'